 Making matters worse for Sanral is that the outstanding e-toll debt has risen further since September 2015, and is now around the R8 billion mark and climbing, making Sanral’s debt problem insurmountable.
 The mind boggles as to how SANRAL intends to issue summonses to an excess of 2,5 million motorists who have never paid a single e-toll bill.

-OUTA has largely completed its preparations for the defensive challenge it will be conducting on behalf of scores of its members who have been summonsed for the non-payment of e-tolls.
-“Our action to defend our members has advanced on the back of significant additional and important information obtained over the past few years,” says Ivan Herselman, OUTA’s Director of Legal Affairs.
+OUTA has largely completed its preparations for the defensive challenge it will be conducting on behalf of scores of its supporters who have been summonsed for the non-payment of e-tolls.
+“Our action to defend our supporters has advanced on the back of significant additional and important information obtained over the past few years,” says Ivan Herselman, OUTA’s Director of Legal Affairs.
 “Sanral and the Governing authorities have a lot to answer for in court, not only on their conduct surrounding the decision to toll Gauteng’s freeway upgrade, but also on numerous technical and procedural matters pertaining to the scheme’s practical application.”